walnutown/CodingInTheDeep/KnowledgeBase/myNotes.md

 * Cores
   * pass and return (think of the Chinese name 递归), so actually, each level will be visited twice.
   * Need a goal state to end recursion, otherwise may be trapped in infinite loop
+* May throw StackOverFlowException if the recursion tree is deep. (stack and heap collides)
 * return: how to return multiple arguments?
   * use gloable variable
   * use wrapper class